Senate Republicans block commission on January 6 insurrection

 "I guess now we'll never know," Murkowski said Thursday of unresolved questions about the January 6 attack.
 "Isn't that part of the problem, that we'll never know?
 It'll never be resolved.
 It'll always be hanging out there."

 Several Democrats have called for eliminating the filibuster, and see this bill as further evidence that bills should be permitted to advance with a simple majority.
-But Senator Joe Manchin of West Virginia, the most vocal Democratic opponent of eliminating the filibuster, said Thursday that while it was "frustrating" to see Republican opposition to the bill, he is "not willing to destroy our government."
+Senator Joe Manchin of West Virginia, the most vocal Democratic opponent of eliminating the filibuster, said Thursday that he is is still unwilling to take that step.

 McConnell has repeatedly indicated he wants to move past January 6, and argued that it would be a "purely political exercise."
 The bipartisan bill, which passed in the Democrat-controlled House earlier this month, was negotiated in part by the Republican ranking member of the House Homeland Security Committee.